What modalities do you offer, and how much experience do you have?

 What happens if I need to cancel or reschedule my appointment?

-Because my work days are very carefully scheduled to accommodate horses all over my service areas, it’s very important that you give me as much notice as possible of a cancellation or rescheduling of an appointment - in person, or online.
+Because my work days are very carefully scheduled to accommodate horses all over my service areas, it’s very important that you give me as much notice as possible of a cancellation or rescheduling of an appointment.

 If you cancel or reschedule less than 48 hours ahead of your appointment, you are subject to a 50% cancellation fee.
 I charge this fee because cancellations with less than 48 hours notice are very difficult to fill with another horse, and can be costly for me since I drive so far to accommodate appointments in specific areas.